2022–2023 Brazilian coup plot: Amnesty efforts

 Following the convictions of thousands of people in connection with the 8 January 2023 attacks, Bolsonaro supporters and allies began to promote the idea of a broad amnesty.
 These efforts intensified after the former president himself was convicted in connection with the coup plot.
 Supporters framed the measure as a form of "national reconciliation" while critics denounced it as an attempt to erase accountability for an attempted coup.

-Several potential candidates in the 2026 elections — including former First Lady Michelle Bolsonaro and the governors Tarcísio de Freitas, Romeu Zema, Ronaldo Caiado, and Ratinho Jr — publicly urged Congress to approve the amnesty.
+Several potential candidates in the 2026 elections — including former First Lady Michelle Bolsonaro and the governors Tarcísio de Freitas, Romeu Zema, Ronaldo Caiado, and Ratinho Júnior — publicly urged Congress to approve the amnesty.
 Tarcísio also said that, if elected, he would sign a pardon for Jair Bolsonaro on his first day in office.
-Caiado claimed Bolsonaro's trial had been "anticipated" by the Court and described amnesty as essential for pacification.
+Caiado claimed Bolsonaro's trial had been "anticipated" by the court and described amnesty as essential for pacification.
 Zema likewise accused the Supreme Court of persecuting right-wing figures and suggested that granting amnesty would restore political balance, drawing comparisons with previous pardons in Brazil's history.

-The Supreme Court signaled that such a measure would be unconstitutional, stressing that the 1988 Constitution forbids amnesty or pardon for crimes committed by armed groups against the democratic order and citing precedents where similar pardons were struck down.
+The Supreme Court signalled that such a measure would be unconstitutional, stressing that the 1988 Constitution forbids amnesty or pardon for crimes committed by armed groups against the democratic order and citing precedents where similar pardons were struck down.

 Legislative history

 After Bolsonaro's conviction, his allies began drafting an alternative amnesty proposal that would not be struck down by the Supreme Court and would be accepted by the Senate, where resistance to the measure is stronger.
-Several alternatives are still under discussion, including the possibility of reducing the carceral sentences of those convicted.
-On 17 September, the Chamber of Deputies approved, by 311 votes to 163, the fast-track procedure for the amnesty bill.
+Several alternatives were under discussion, including the possibility of reducing the carceral sentences of those convicted.
+On 17 September 2025, the Chamber of Deputies approved, by 311 votes to 163, the fast-track procedure for the amnesty bill.
 On 18 September, the President of the Chamber of Deputies Hugo Motta chose Congressman Paulinho da Força as the rapporteur for the bill in the House.

+On 9 December, after months of political deadlock, rapporteur Paulinho da Força presented his report, which does not pardon the penalties but reduces the sentences of those convicted in the coup plot and the 8 January rioters.
+Just past midnight on 10 December, the Chamber of Deputies approved the bill by 291 votes to 148.
+The bill establishes that the crimes of Attempted Coup d’État and Attempted Abolition of the Democratic Rule of Law shall be considered in formal concurrence, meaning that only the most severe penalty will apply, increased by one-sixth to one-half.
+The bill also reduces the sentence-progression requirement from one-quarter to one-sixth of the prison term for moving from a closed regime to a semi-open regime.
+Finally, the bill provides that these crimes, when committed in a "crowd context," shall have their penalties reduced by one-third to two-thirds, ensuring that this reduction applies only to the 8 January rioters and not to their leaders and financiers.